Genusbiz/docs/developers/defining-an-app-model/getting-started/search-and-organize.md

+---
+title: Genus Apps documentation
+description: Search and organize model objects using metadata like groups, tags etc.
+author: thomasatgenus
+---
 # Search and organize

 The search and organize features in Genus Studio help you readily find, sort and organize your model objects.

+A model object is one or more of your object classes, your forms, your web services etc.

 ## Metadata